openbmc/docs/development/README.md

 1. [Development Environment Setup](dev-environment.md)

    Start here.
-This shows how to setup an OpenBMC development environment using its Software Development Kit and how to start the software emulator, QEMU.
+This shows how to setup an OpenBMC development environment using its bitbake build process and how to start the software emulator, QEMU.

 2. [Hello World](sdk-hello-world.md)